MartinPyka/Parametric-Anatomical-Modeling/README.md

 ![mapping.png](https://bitbucket.org/repo/EaAEne/images/3024196489-mapping.png)

 2d layers define the location of neurons and their projection directions.
-Probability functions for pre- and post-synaptic neurons are applied on the surface of the synaptic layer to determine connections between the two neuron groups.
+Probability functions for pre- and post-synaptic neurons are applied on the surface of the synaptic layer to determine connections between two neuron groups.

 ### Anatomical properties can be defined along global and local anatomical axes ###